-In addition, the Career Development Center and the Counseling Center both have resources if you need to explore majors or are undecided.
+In addition, the Career Development Center offers TypeFocus, a free online interest assessment as a resource if you need to explore majors or are undecided.
 Maybe the major you thought you wanted is not right for you.
 Your interests may have changed or your grades in major courses are not where you want or need them to be.
 Changing majors is a very acceptable practice.
 The same sources listed above should be helpful to you.